Generalized Machine Learning for Fast Calibration of Agent-Based Epidemic Models: Methods

 \textbf{Input data}.
-One of the great benefits of this approach is that the training data can be generated by the SIR model, with ABM simulations.
-Since the goal is to recover the model parameters from realized datasets within the model, we completely rely on data simulated from the ABM.
+One of the great benefits of this approach is that the training data can be generated by the Agent-Based Model.
+Since the goal is to recover the model parameters from the realized datasets within the model, we rely entirely on data simulated from the ABM.
 Thus, the input to our model consists of daily incidence counts spanning sequences of typically $60$ days, complemented by crucial known time-invariant covariates, namely population size and recovery rate ($p_{recov}$).
 For most diseases, $p_{recov}$ is typically known, or could be reasonably estimated, although its inclusion in our model only improves $R_0$ prediction marginally, leaving unchanged $p_{tran}$ and $c_{rate}$ prediction accuracy.
 Our input covariates are normalized using MinMax scaling, facilitating machine model learning by ensuring inputs are on a comparable scale, and the same scalers were applied at test time.
 Details regarding the specific SIR data-generating process we utilized to train our BiLSTM are described in \autoref{sec:sim-parameters}.

 \textbf{Model architecture}.
-We use three stacked BiLSTM layers with 160 hidden units each, a depth–width combination selected via hyperparameter tuning; making the network deeper or wider did not yield material gains.
-Bidirectionality lets the model exploit both past-to-future and future-to-past context in the full epidemic trajectory, improving identifiability of parameters from curve shape.
-Because this capacity is relatively high compared with our 30–60 day sequences, we regularize the inter‑layer representations with dropout applied \emph{between} LSTM layers (as in PyTorch’s \texttt{dropout} argument), which discourages co‑adaptation while preserving the cell’s within‑time memory dynamics.
-We tuned the rate over $0.10$–$0.50$ and selected $0.5$ by validation loss (Optuna), achieving a favorable bias–variance trade‑off and mitigating overfitting; in effect, this behaves like averaging over thinned subnetworks and yields more stable estimates of transmission probability, contact rate, and $R_0$ from noisy incidence curves.
+We use three stacked BiLSTM layers with 160 hidden units each, a depth--width combination selected via hyperparameter tuning; making the network deeper or wider did not yield material gains.
+Bidirectionality allows the model to exploit both past-to-future and future-to-past context across the full epidemic trajectory, improving identifiability of parameters from curve shape.
+Because this capacity is relatively high compared with our 30--60 day sequences, we regularize the inter-layer representations with dropout applied \emph{between} LSTM layers, which discourages co-adaptation while preserving the cell's within-time memory dynamics.
+Full details of the architecture and tuning procedure are provided in \autoref{app:training}.

 \textbf{Output activation function}.
 The final hidden states from the forward and backward directions of the BiLSTM layers are concatenated with the normalized time-invariant features, creating a rich and informative feature representation.
 This combined feature set is then passed through two fully connected dense layers: the first dense layer with 64 units employing a ReLU activation function to introduce non-linearity, followed by a final output layer designed to produce epidemiologically interpretable predictions.